The Curse of La Llorona-2019

 It is the sixth installment in The Conjuring Universe franchise.

-The film does have jumps and frights galore and a creepy ghost/spirit character that is scary, but more was expected from this film which left me ultimately disappointed.
+The film does have jumps and frights galore, and a creepy ghost/spirit character that is scary, but more was expected from this film, which left me ultimately disappointed.

-First-time director Michael Chaves is a novice, so a bit of leniency should be given as he develops a limited product, but he could have a strong future ahead of him if he works on story elements rather than focus on merely scare tactics.
+First-time director Michael Chaves is a novice, so a bit of leniency should be given as he develops a limited product, but he could have a strong future ahead of him if he works on story elements rather than focuses on merely scare tactics.

 This incident becomes part of Mexican folklore and is subsequently feared by many.
 In present times (1973), caseworker Anna (Cardellini) is sent to investigate a woman who has locked her two sons in a room.
 Despite the woman’s claims that she is trying to save their lives, Anna brings them into police custody.